clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 Summer passes, the story of Jesus’ journeys continues.
 We eventually come to the end of Summer, the month of August, and it's harvest time!
 Harvest time is the best time of the year, the time we’ve all been waiting for.
 In August the Sun has moved out of Leo, the strong lion of summer, and into a new constellation that represents the harvest, that food which grows out of the virgin soil of the earth.
-Hence the constellation for harvest time is a female virgin holding a sheaf of wheat.
+Hence, the constellation for harvest time is a female virgin holding a sheaf of wheat.
 The constellation the Sun enters in August is Virgo, the eternal celestial virgin, holding a sheaf of wheat representing harvest time.
 Farmers who till the fields are said to be wedded to this celestial virgin for which they wait for each year.
-Thus they are known as "husbandmen," and their tools such as tractors are known as implements of husbandry.
+Thus, they are known as "husbandmen," and their tools such as tractors are known as implements of husbandry.

 Harvest time comes about three quarters of the way through the year, and it’s the happiest time of the year.
 And about